google/fully-homomorphic-encryption/README.md

 **About Fully Homomorphic Encryption**

-Fully Homomorphic Encryption (FHE) is an emerging data processing paradigm that allows developers to perform transformations on encrypted data.
-FHE can change the way computations are performed by preserving privacy end-to-end, thereby giving users even greater confidence that their information will remain private and secure.
+Fully Homomorphic Encryption (FHE) is an emerging cryptographic technique that allows developers to perform computations on encrypted data.
+This represents a paradigm shift in how data processing and data privacy relate to each other.

+Previously, if an application had to perform some computation on data that was encrypted, this application would necessarily need to decrypt the data first, perform the desired computations on the clear data, and then re-encrypt the data.
+FHE, on the other hand, simply removes the need for this decryption-encryption steps by the application, all at once.

+In practice, for an application that needs to perform some computation F on data that is encrypted, the FHE scheme would provide some alternative computation F' which when applied directly over the encrypted data will result in the encryption of the application of F over the data in the clear.
+More formally:
+F(unencrypted_data) = Decrypt(F'(encrypted_data)).

+As a result, FHE can have an enormous impact to our society.
+It can change the way computations are performed by preserving end-to-end privacy.
+For example, users would be able to offload expensive computations to cloud providers in a way that cloud providers will not have access to the users' data at all.

+The main hindrance for the adoption of FHE has been its very poor performance.
+Despite significant scientific improvements, performing computations on encrypted data using FHE is still orders of magnitude slower than performing the computation on the plaintext.
+On top of that, converting a program that operates on unencrypted data to one that FHE-operates on encrypted data is far from being a trivial translation.
+If not properly done, this translation can significantly increase the performance gap between computing on unencrypted data and the FHE-computation on encrypted data, thus precluding wide FHE adoption.

 ## FHE C++ Transpiler

 The FHE C++ Transpiler is a general purpose library that converts C++ into FHE-C++ that works on encrypted input.

+The transpiler has a modular architecture that allows varying the underlying FHE library, the high-level program description and the output language as well.
+We hope that this flexibility will allow researchers from different fields to work together on this exciting goal of making FHE more efficient and broadly applicable.

 The code, examples, and more information is in the [`transpiler`](./transpiler/) subdirectory.

 ## Support